mongodb/docs/mms/source/install.rst

 This starts two processes: a parent to monitor the agent daemon and perform automatic upgrades and a child process to collect data.

+.. warning:: If your MongoDB instance has thousands of databases or
+             collections, you will want to disable database statistics collection.
+See ":ref:`Database and Collection statistics
+             <db-stats-warning>`" for more information.

 Running the MMS Agent
 ~~~~~~~~~~~~~~~~~~~~~